 To compete in today’s job market, it’s important to stay current in the technology used in your field.
-If you’re applying to office jobs, for example, being comfortable with programs like Microsoft Outlook, Word, and Excel is a must.
+If you’re applying to office jobs, for example, being comfortable with tools like Microsoft Outlook, Word, and Excel, and generative AI (artificial intelligence) is a must.

 Having technical and computer skills on your resume will help you stand out to employers who rely on digital tools to run their business.
 Strengthening your technical skills can also open doors to a fulfilling new career in the tech industry.
 Tomorrow is all about technology.
 According to CompTIA, in the next 10 years, the "tech workforce will grow twice as fast as the overall U.S. workforce."1

 How do you keep your technology skills current?